junxit/us-congress-bills-110/metadata.md

 - 2007-02-07 — Placed on the Union Calendar, Calendar No. 3.
 - 2007-02-07 — Reported by the Committee on Science and Technology.
 H. Rept.
 110-8.
 - 2007-02-07 — Reported by the Committee on Science and Technology.
 H. Rept.
 110-8.
+- 2007-02-08 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.